faluhe/faluhe/README.md

   <img src="https://user-images.githubusercontent.com/18241760/210917807-17cf39d2-7dc7-4e6b-8d6b-3b7c4f4b6554.PNG" width="150" height="320">
 </p>

-- <b>Avrang - an eCommerce app that can be used in Tajikistan, an online store of electronics, furniture, dishes and accessories.</b>
+- <b>Avrang - an eCommerce app for the biggest home goods store in Dushanbe where user has the option to purchase online, the app also included a feature where users could take an advantage of installment plans offered by local banks, making it even easier for customers to shop.</b>
   - [view in App Store](https://apps.apple.com/us/app/avrang/id1609472437)
 <!-- app screens -->
 <p align="center">